 Crash videos, information on standards and a list of compliant products can be found at wc-transportation-safety.umtri.umich.edu.

-Editor's note: Manary will further discuss wheelchair securements and postural supports in the OT/PT/Transporter Forum, held from 2 to 3:30 p.m. local time on Monday.
+Editor’s note: Manary will further discuss wheelchair securements and postural supports in the OT/PT/Transporter Forum, held at 2-3:30 p.m. local time on Monday.